-Standing more than 3,000 feet tall, the sheer vertical cliff face of El Capitan is without a doubt the most challenging rock climb in the world and it’s true rock climbing – a sport much different than hiking.
-Located in Yosemite, even the most experienced climbers using ropes and pitons generally take four or five days to reach the top, and they have to sleep in hammocks hung from pitons in the cliff face.
+Standing more than 3,000 feet tall, the sheer vertical cliff face of El Capitan is without a doubt the most challenging rock climb in the world, and it’s true rock climbing – a sport much different than hiking.
+Located in Yosemite National Park, even the most experienced climbers using ropes and pitons generally take four or five days to reach the top, and they have to sleep in hammocks hung from pitons in the cliff face.
 Those looking for the ultimate challenge ascend the cliff with nothing more than their hands and feet – a sport called free solo climbing.

-The northern face of this 13,015 foot Alpine mountain has a name that says it all: the Murder Wall.
-Not only is it a difficult and challenging climb, heavy rock falls regularly scour this face of the mountain clean of anything, and anyone, on it.
+The northern face of this 13,015-foot Alpine mountain has a name that says it all: the Murder Wall.
+Not only is it a difficult and challenging climb, but heavy rock also falls regularly scour this face of the mountain clean of anything, and anyone, on it.
 At least 65 people have died on the mountain since the 1930s when its notoriety was sealed when 8 men were killed on the peak before the first successful ascent in 1938.